Department of Geosciences

 An advanced introduction to setting up and solving boundary value problems relevant to the solid Earth sciences.
 Topics include heat flow, fluid flow, elasticity and plate flexure, and rock rheology, with applications to mantle convection, magma transport, lithospheric deformation, structural geology, and fault mechanics.
 Prerequisites: MAT 201 or 202.
 Two 90-minute lectures.
 A. Rubin

-GEO 464 Radiogenic Isotopes Not offered this year
+GEO 464 Radiogenic Isotopes Spring

 GEO 470 Environmental Chemistry of Soils (also CHM 470) Spring